 5. Remember All of Your Senses

-Creating a mindful and relaxing home isn’t just about what it looks like, it should encompass all of your senses.
+Creating a relaxing and mindful home isn’t just about what it looks like, it should encompass all of your senses.
 Think about what your home smells like, feels like, sounds like, and even what it tastes like.

 Your home should make you and your family feel mindful and relaxed, and it should be the place where you feel most at ease.
 However, a cluttered and overwhelming household can create feelings of stress and restlessness instead.